rlfmendes/azure_arc/azure_jumpstart_local/README.md

 > Please note all scripts referenced in this readme are meant to run directly on a Linux shell running on one of the supported distros.

 ### Deploying over existing supported Linux Distro
-Run the install script diorectly from a terminal
+Run the install script directly from a terminal

 `curl -sfL https://aka.ms/get-jumpstart-local | sh`